This Is The Real Definition of Dispersed Camping

 In such a case, you can't just ... go #2 outside and leave it there.

-You need to dispose of feces by burying them.
-Don't leave them out for a coyote to eat or for someone to step in.
+Dispose of your feces by burying it.
+Don't leave it out for a coyote to eat or for someone to step in.

 There are rules around making catholes:

-- Never make a cathole less than 100 feet away from a water source such as a stream.
+- Don't make a cathole within 200 feet of a water source such as a stream.

 - Do your thing.